Jacksonville Tea Men: North American Soccer League (1980-82)

-The Tea Men started their run in Jacksonville two games into the indoor 1980-81 season.
-An 8-10 record left them out of the playoffs, but their performance would improve during the 1981 outdoor season.
-They finished with an 18-14 record and qualified for the playoffs, where they defeated the Atlanta Chiefs in the first round and won the first game of a best-of-three series against the San Diego Sockers before being eliminated.
-After drawing a crowd of 17,128 to their home debut, attendance tapered to an average of around 10,000 per game (leaving a lot of empty space in the 70,000 seat Gator Bowl).
+The Tea Men started their run in Jacksonville two games into the indoor 1980–81 season.
+They completed the indoor schedule with an 8-10 record and missed the playoffs, but they enjoyed something of a turnaround in the 1981 outdoor season.
+They finished with an 18–14 record and did qualify for the playoffs, where they defeated the Atlanta Chiefs in the first round and won the first game of a best-of-three series against the San Diego Sockers before being eliminated.
+After drawing a crowd of 17,128 to their home debut, attendance tapered to an average of around 10,000 per game, leaving a lot of empty space in the 70,000 seat Gator Bowl.
 Actual season ticket sales topped out at about 4,500, nowhere near the promised 14,000.
 Lipton, which announced that it had lost $1.7 million since the relocation, wanted out.
 At the urging of mayor Jake Godbold, a group of Jacksonville investors raised funds to lease the team from Lipton and keep it operating the next season.